 If you’ve ever been told a job is “just paint,” then watched the timeline stretch out from days into weeks, you’re not alone.
 Paintwork looks simple because the final result is simple: a shiny panel that matches.
 What sits underneath that shine is time-consuming, sequence-dependent work, and a few bottlenecks that can’t be rushed without trading off durability or finish quality.

+There is no single reason paintwork takes time.
+It is a chain.
+If one link slips, the whole schedule moves.
 Below is what that chain usually looks like in the real world, and why “quick” often turns out to be more complicated than it sounds.

 What people think “quick” means vs what it usually involves

-| What people expect | What usually has to happen first | Why it adds time |
+What usually has to happen first

-“Just spray the damaged spot” | Cleaning, sanding, feathering edges, masking | Prep is most of the labour, and it drives the final finish. |
+Prep is most of the labour, and it drives the final finish.

-“Paint it today, pick it up tomorrow” | Flash times between coats, controlled curing | Coatings need time to flash and cure; conditions matter. |
+Coatings need time to flash and cure; conditions matter.

-“It’s one panel” | Colour evaluation, often blending into adjacent panels | Blending reduces visible edges, especially on whites/pearls. |
+Colour evaluation, often blending into adjacent panels

-“Nothing else is involved” | Refit trims, clips, checks, denib/polish if needed | Reassembly and QC are real work, not admin. |
+Reassembly and QC are real work, not admin.

 The job starts long before any paint is mixed